 I am not a wizard.
 Hagrid is not coming to tell me that I am.
 I am not a hobbit with a powerful ring or a badass girl with a bow.
-I’m not saving the world in any heroic way.
+My life doesn’t center around saving the world in some heroic way.
 I’m simply me: a young mom taking care of her baby boy and loving her husband as best I can.
-I’m a woman who struggles with contentment.
+Contentment has always been one of my greatest struggles.

 Sometimes, I wish for a more adventurous life.
 I dream of quests and dangers and a definable purpose.
 Fighting orcs or competing in the TriWizard tournament seem like better ways to spend time than cleaning spit up and changing poopy diapers.
 I long for one set purpose.
 I want to be the main character of an epic.